-All other O-1 petitions
+All other O-1 visas

 The consultation must come from an appropriate union and consent to the offered employment (if applicable), confirm the individual meets the relevant standard of extraordinary and discuss the duties to be performed.
-(Note: O-2 Petitions for Support Personnel must have a written advisory opinion from appropriate unions describing their necessity to the O-1 visa holder.)
+(Note: O-2 visas for Support Personnel must have a written advisory opinion from appropriate unions describing their necessity to the O-1 visa holder.)

 Consultation may be waived if